gbagan/hyperapp-transition-group/README.md

 }
 ```

+### Other functions

+**makeTransition**: creates an instance of Transition

+Transition is a lighter version of TransitionGroup for rendering only one element

+properties of TransitionGroup:
+- **data**: the data we want to render
+- **classNames**: (default undefined)
+             If it is an non empty string, add the classes depending on the status to vdom returned by *view*

+the child of TransitionGroup is a function viewItem :: (data), status) => vdom
+- **data**: the cached data
+- **status**: the status is a string that can be "entering" | "entered" | "leaving".
+            If classNames is defined, you probably don't need this information

+**makeFadeTransition** creates an instance of FadeTransition

+FadeTransition is a special instance of Transition

+properties of TransitionGroup:
+- **data**: the data we want to render
+- **duration**: duration of the fade in/fade out

 Notes:
 - the vnode returned by the function *viewItem* must not be keyed.
 TransitionGroup does that for you